Price: £95 PLUS VAT

 - challenges - the key challenges that early years practitioners expect to face with the new Areas of Learning and Experience

-We are pleased to be able to include keynote sessions with Hannah Chivers, Senior Policy Lead, Foundation Phase, Welsh Government; Dr Gisselle Tur Porres, Programme Director, BA Early Childhood Studies, and Lecturer, Early Childhood Studies, Swansea University; and Gill Vaisey, Religion and Worldviews Education Consultant, Books at Press.
+We are pleased to have been able to include keynote sessions with Hannah Chivers, Senior Policy Lead, Foundation Phase, Welsh Government; Dr Gisselle Tur Porres, Programme Director, BA Early Childhood Studies, and Lecturer, Early Childhood Studies, Swansea University; and Gill Vaisey, Religion and Worldviews Education Consultant, Books at Press.

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from the Welsh Government; Senedd Cymru; Senedd Research; Esytn; the DfE; Ofsted; Education Scotland; and the IPO.
+The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from the Welsh Government; Senedd Cymru; Senedd Research; Esytn; the DfE; Ofsted; Education Scotland; and the IPO.